bronson/vim-update-bundles/README.md

 ## Specifying Plugins

-vim-update-bundles reads the plugins you want installed from your ~/.vimrc.
+vim-update-bundles reads the plugins you want installed from comments in your ~/.vimrc.
 Here are the directives it recognizes:

 #### Bundle: